matteosissa/MiLA_Website/README.md

 2. **Empowerment Tools**: offering tools and opportunities to help women improve their lives and achieve lasting happiness
 3. **Enhanced Accessibility**: widening the reach of support and improving service accessibility

+## Documentation

+Under the folder `project_description` it is possible to find the set of requirements for this project, while the folder `reports` contains the documentation produced at the end of this project describing in detail the design and technological aspects.

 ## Technical Stack

 ### Three-Tier Architecture